HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 With MC, the final return propagates back all the way to the beginning (discounted by $\gamma$).

-With TD, the update is only based on the difference between the estimated previous and discounted next-state values, and the return.
-If a reward is only given at the end of an episode, it propagates to only the penultimate state on the first episode, but on subsequent episodes, it will propagate back on any transition to any state that has been updated before.
+With TD, the update is only based on the difference between the estimated current and discounted next-state values, and the reward.
+Episode return propagates to only the penultimate state on the first episode, but on the next episode, it will propagate back one more state.

 ![wk3-RMS-error-TD-vs-MC.png](wk3-RMS-error-TD-vs-MC.png)

-The bottom right shows the random walk (policy is a coin toss of Left or Right in each state), with $\gamma = 1$, and no rewards =0 apart from a transition into the and right terminal state = 1.
+The bottom right shows the random walk (policy is a coin toss of Left or Right in each state), with $\gamma = 1$, and rewards $=0$ except transition into the right terminal state = 1.

 [The video](https://www.coursera.org/learn/sample-based-learning-methods/lecture/CEzFc/comparing-td-and-monte-carlo) seems to use $\alpha=0.5$ as the updated state's value moves half way to the next state's value.